cdapio/cdap/examples/README.md

 ## SparkPageRank

-- An application that demonstrates streaming text analysis using a Spark job.
+- An application that demonstrates streaming text analysis using a Spark program.
 - It computes the page rank of URLs from an input stream.

 ## Ticker